 Here’s a guide to whether you should consider a CD with HSBC instead of choosing an account with another bank.

 6-Month CD Interest Rate Comparison

 HSBC (known officially as The Hongkong and Shanghai Banking Corporation Limited) has entered the online banking world with a few CD options.
 There are three options to choose from, with term lengths of six months, 12 months and 24 months.
 While these options will be enough for many customers, other banks do offer more extensive choices.
 There is also a minimum deposit of $1,000 for all HSBC CDs.
 This minimum is relatively high.

 Withdrawing funds early from a CD will result in a penalty.
 HSBC will collect the penalty from the interest your CD has earned.
 If you have not earned enough interest to cover the penalty, it will come out of your principal.
 The exact penalty amount will depend on the length of your CD term.
 If your term is between seven days and one year, you will pay a penalty of 30 days’ interest.
-If your CD term is more than one year but less than two years, the penalty is 90 days’ interest.
-The early withdrawal penalty for any CD of two years or longer is 180 days’ interest.
+If your term is up to 369 days, you will pay a penalty of 30 days' interest.
+If your CD term is from 370 to 733 days, the penalty is 90 days' interest.
+The early withdrawal penalty for any CD of 734 days or greater is 180 days' interest.

 When your HSBC CD reaches maturity, you have a few options for your next move.
 First off, HSBC will send you a notice before your CD reaches its maturity date.
 This notice will help you plan what you want to do with your money.

 Once your CD reaches maturity, the default action is for HSBC to put your funds in another CD of the same term length.
 The interest rate for the new CD will depend on the current rates available and not the rate of your previous CD.
 You will also have a 10-day grace period after the CD’s maturity date when you can withdraw funds, add funds and change your CD term.
 You will not pay penalties for any withdrawals you make during this grace period.